milon/system-design/readme.md

 Note: This is a work in progress.
 I will keep adding more notes and resources.

+Thus website is live in this url: [https://system-design.milon.im](https://system-design.milon.im).

 ## Installation

 This projects uses [docsify](https://docsify.js.org/#/).
 To run this project locally, you need to make sure that you have `node` and `npm` already installed in your system.
 Then run the following command to install docsify-cli globally: